Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Introduction

-In the classical setting the connection between functional inequalities and decoherence times is very well-established, (see e.g.~\cite{saloff1994precise,Diaconis1996a,Ledoux}), and many works started to establish the connections in the quantum case in recent years.
+In the classical setting, the connection between functional inequalities and decoherence times is very well-established, (see e.g.~\cite{saloff1994precise,Diaconis1996a,Ledoux}), and many works started to establish the connections in the quantum case in recent years.
 But many of the techniques only work for semigroups with a unique invariant state, and actually proving such inequalities for quantum systems remains challenging.
-In this paper we start mending this gap by showing how to obtain various quantum functional inequalities starting from a classical one.
+In this paper, we start mending this gap by showing how to obtain various quantum functional inequalities starting from a classical one.
 To make the connection between classical and quantum Markov semigroups, we consider mixed unitary quantum channels in which the unitaries form a representation of a group, and their weights come from a classical Markovian process on the group.
 We call such semigroups transferred semigroups, and they include widely studied error models, such as depolarizing or dephasing quantum channels.
 We are particularly interested in non-ergodic semigroups of channels, that is, semigroups admitting more than one invariant state.
 These semigroups have been known to play an important role in various quantum error prevention schemes \cite{lidar2013quantum}.
 Unfortunately, even the literature for non-ergodic semigroups in the commutative community is relatively sparse.
 However, we will show how to directly translate classical results to the quantum setting if the underlying classical dynamics is ergodic, even if the quantum semigroup is not.

-Inspired by the techniques of~\cite{gao2018fisher}, we show a smorgasbord of functional inequalities for these semigroups, such as hypercontractivity, logarithmic Sobolev inequalities, spectral gap and ultracontractive estimates.
-Moreover, most of these inequalities are closely related to the underlying geometry of the group.
-Besides the obvious application to estimating decoherence times, we also use these functional inequalities to obtain entropic inequalities for these semigroups.
+Besides the obvious application of decoherence times estimate, we use this transference principle to obtain entropic inequalities for these semigroups.
 By showing some tensorization results and that the inequalities remain valid when we tensorize the underlying semigroup with the identity channel, we use them to estimate several different capacities of these semigroups, such as the (two-way) private and quantum capacity, classical capacity and the entanglement assisted classical capacity.
 Moreover, these bounds are in the strong converse sense and have the right asymptotics.